Homophone for a Winter Vegetable: Leek vs. Leak Explained

 Therefore, when a person types in “homophone of a winter vegetable,” the name comes to mind.

-From Crosswords to Classrooms: Why Homophones Matter
+From Crosswords to Classrooms: Why Homophone for a Winter Vegetable Matter

 If you have been in one of my crossword puzzles and have spotted me particularly in that defining institution, the New York Times, you will appreciate the wit of the assignment and also the drag of it.